Why We Believe: A Global Story of Faith

 Sociodemographic Variation in Gratitude Using a Cross-National Analysis with 22 Countries

-Levels of gratitude vary substantially across different countries, with Indonesia reporting the highest and Japan reporting the lowest among the 22 nations studied.
+Gratitude scores varied substantially across 22 countries, with Indonesia reporting the highest mean gratitude and Japan reporting the lowest on a 0-to-10 scale.

 What if childhood poverty, trauma, and family breakups have almost no universal link to adult religious belief?